ridhwaans/one-offs/helloworld_django/README.md

 helloworld_django
 =================

-A helloworld HTTP endpoint app made in Python and Django 1.9.4
+Made in Python and Django 1.9.4

 #### setup
 Please make sure to run the following to install dependencies